luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 ## 377. A company is in the early stages of planning a migration to AWS.
 The company wants to obtain the monthly predicted total AWS cost of ownership for future Amazon EC2 instances and associated storage.
 Which AWS service or tool should the company use to meet these requirements?

 **A.AWS Pricing Calculator**

 B. AWS Compute Optimizer

 C. AWS Trusted Advisor

 D. AWS Application Migration Service

 ## 378. A company deploys a new application to Amazon EC2 instances.
 The application code is stored in an AWS CodeCommit repository.
 The company uses an AWS CodePipeline pipeline to deploy the code to the EC2 instances through a continuous integration and continuous delivery (CI/CD) process.
 A SysOps administrator needs to ensure that sensitive database information is configured properly on the EC2 instances to prevent accidental leakage of credentials.
 Which solutions will store and retrieve the sensitive information in the MOST secure manner?
-(Choose two.)
+(Choose two.).

-**A.** Store the values in **AWS Secrets Manager**.
+A. Store the values in **AWS Secrets Manager**.
 Update the code to retrieve these values when the application starts.
 Store the values as environmental variables that the application can use.

 B. Store the values in AWS Systems Manager Parameter Store as secret strings.
 Update the code to retrieve these values when the application starts.
 Store the values as environmental variables that the application can use.